ues-io/uesio/README.md

    npm install -g firebase-tools
    ```

-3. Select the project your created before while interacting with the firebase cli.
+3. Select the project your created before, while interacting with the firebase cli.

 ```
    firebase init firestore
 ```

 4. ```